Lawyer for Bicycle Accident in High Ridge, MO

 - Joint injuries such as ligament tears

-Who is Liable for My Bicycle Accident Injuries in High Ridge, MO?
+Who Can I Hold Accountable for My Bicycle Accident Injuries in High Ridge, MO?

-Both Illinois and Missouri have strict regulations for how drivers are supposed to treat and look out for bicyclists, such as looking for bicyclists when opening car doors.
-Following the legal theory of negligence per se, someone is automatically liable for your injuries if they violate a state statute.
-So if you are injured because a motorist did not yield at a crosswalk, your lawyer for bicycle accident only has to provide proof of your damages, and the insurance company will be more amenable in negotiations.
+Both Illinois and Missouri have strict regulations for how motorists are supposed to interact with bicyclists, such as respecting bike lanes.
+Under the legal philosophy of negligence per se, someone violates a state statute and injures someone else is liable as a matter of law.
+So if injured because someone hit you with their car door without looking, your lawyer for bicycle accident only has to provide proof of your damages, and the insurance company will be more amenable in negotiations.

 A Trucking or Other Commercial Company

-If a truck driver, rideshare driver or other commercial driver causes your accident, your bike accident attorney may be able to prove negligence on the part of the employer.
-For example, if a trucking company failed to carry out drug tests, they would be responsible for a portion of your financial recovery.
+If you are injured by a commercial driver, your bike accident attorney may be able to prove negligence on the part of the employer.
+For example, if a trucking company failed to perform drug tests, they would be considered negligent.

 A Government Agency